alireza787b/px4xplane/README.md

 ## Known Issues

-- **Attitude Estimation**: There seems to be a problem is abnormal attitudes and high-speed rapid rotation.
+- **Attitude Estimation**: There seems to be a problem with abnormal attitudes and high-speed rapid rotation.
 - **Performance**: It's crucial to run X-Plane at a high FPS since the PX4 EKF requires fast updating of sensor data.
-- **Yaw PID Tuning**: The Quadricopter drone seems to be very hard to tune. now it almost flies but now very good in yaw.
-If you could tune it better please share your gains.
+- **Yaw PID Tuning**: The Quadricopter drone's yaw gain can be challenging to tune.
+It almost flies, but the performance in yaw is not very good.
+If you manage to tune it better, please share your gains.

 ## Setup and Testing